bw0rth/pync/docs/source/common/proxy-command.rst

     pync -x proxy_addr[:proxy_port] dest port

-By passing this command to the SSH ProxyCommand argument, you can create an SSH client that tunnels it's connection through a proxy server.
+By passing this command to the SSH ProxyCommand option, you can create an SSH client that tunnels it's connection through a proxy server.